sunfishcode/basic-text/docs/BasicText.md

 # Basic Text

 The *Basic Text* format is a subset of the [Unicode] format and meant to fulfill common notions of "plain text".
+It is not yet standardized anywhere, and may evolve, but it is usable for many purposes.

 Basic Text permits homoglyphs and other visual ambiguities; see [Restricted Text] for an alternative which might provide some mitigations.